docpad-archive/documentation/core/events.html.md

 All DocPad events receive two arguments (both optional):

-1. `opts`, an simple object containing any options that the event provides
+1. `opts`, a simple object containing any options that the event provides
 1. `next`, a completion callback

 DocPad's events are fired in a *synchronous* (or *serial*) fashion.
 In other words, when the first event runs until finished, then the next event fires and runs until finished, and so on.